-Access Data supports Edinburgh parents in gaining or improving knowledge and skills related to the world of data, preparing them for the demands of the contemporary job market.
-Tailored to the individual needs of parents, the project is made both for those with no previous interest in data, as well as those who already possess some knowledge and skills.
-Access Data aims to help parents overcome any challenges they might be facing to move into employment or progress in their current job.
+Access Data supports individuals in gaining or improving knowledge and skills related to the world of data – preparing them for the demands of the contemporary job market.
+Tailored to individual needs, the project is made both for those with no previous experience in data, as well as those who already possess some knowledge and skills.
+We aim to help people overcome any challenges they might be facing, to move into employment or progress in their current job.

 Access Data is not time limited, as we understand that our participants might face complex challenges and we work around their changing needs.

 Access Data offers the opportunity for participants to gain skills and knowledge that will enable them to make progress in education, further training or employment.

 Access Data is delivered in a blended model – remotely (via phone and online sessions through Zoom, Microsoft Teams, Skype, or other tool preferred by individual participants) or face-to-face in our Community College at 156 Cowgate.
 The Service might also be delivered in outreach locations to enable people who are not yet ready to attend the Community College to start their Access Data journey.